 Children might also be tested for blood infections.
 It is important to quickly diagnose and treat infections in children with leukemia because their weakened immune systems can allow infections to spread quickly.

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to produce pictures of the inside of the body.
-Leukemia does not usually form tumors, so imaging tests aren't as useful as they are for other types of cancer.
-But if leukemia is suspected or has been diagnosed, your child's doctor may order some of the following imaging tests to get a better idea of the extent of the disease or to look for other problems, such as infections.
+Leukemia does not usually form tumors, so imaging tests aren’t as useful as they are for other types of cancer.
+But if leukemia is suspected or has been diagnosed, your child’s doctor may order some of these tests to get a better idea of the extent of the disease or to look for other problems, such as infections.
 (For more details on imaging tests, see our document, Imaging (Radiology) Tests.)

 A chest x-ray can help detect an enlarged thymus or lymph nodes in the chest.
-If this test is abnormal, a computed tomography (CT) scan may be done to get a more detailed view.
+If the test result is abnormal, a computed tomography (CT) scan of the chest may be done to get a more detailed view.

-Chest x-rays can also help look for pneumonia if your child seems to have a lung infection.
+Chest x-rays can also help look for pneumonia if your child might have a lung infection.

 Computed tomography (CT) scan

 The CT scan is a type of x-ray test that produces detailed, cross-sectional images of the body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues such as internal organs.